alanclarke/parse-human-date/readme.md

 ## Options

 - assumeFuture: you can imagine two conversations, 'when did it happen'? vs 'when will it happen?'.
 Some context is required in order to correctly interpret a response like 'tuesday'.
 If assumeFuture is true, the library will assume 'next tuesday' is meant, if false, 'last tuesday'.
 - now: you can pass a reference ts against which any relative dates are computed.
-This deafaults to Date.now()
+This defaults to Date.now()
-# parse-human-date